Wickedly Fun Halloween Cupcakes

 Skeleton Bones Cupcake

-No bones about it: This cupcake is fit for Halloween and tasty to boot.
-White candies form a sweet skeleton cupcake that won't rattle your bones.
+No bones about it: This cupcake is Halloween treat table-approved and tasty to boot.
+White candies form sweet skeletons, and the embellishment comes together easily.

 To make this Halloween cupcake, follow these decorating ideas: